Prachir-AI/Threatviz/README.md

 * Agentic AI based Threat Modeling Technique
 * Supports  STRIDE
 * Supports PASTA
-#### Just put any CVE id in the search box it will turn that to full end to end threat modeling  diagram.
+### Just Insert any CVE then it will turn that to full end to end threat modeling workflow.

 ---